computas/tekniskmuseum-backend/README.md

 * Run script: `bash startapp.sh -l`to run the app locally.

 ### **Tests**
-_When running the tests, ensure that you are located in the same directory as this README._
 #### Run the tests with the following command:
 * `bash startapp.sh -t`